Mrs. Janaki Geetha Yasanayake

 Following my passion for teaching, I earned a master's degree in secondary mathematics education at Arizona State University and joined the Westwood high school in 2016.

 I live with my family: my two sons, my husband, and our little dog, Nisa.
 My kids graduated from AZ public schools.
 They are currently engaged in their next adventures in higher education and in their careers.
 My older son is pursuing his PhD at the Johns Hopkins University in Maryland.
 My younger son graduated from W.P.Carry Business school at ASU.
 He spent the first three months of this year (2020) in Sri Lanka immersed in Sri Lankan culture.
 He is back in USA and currently waiting to start his new career in environmental conservation.

-I try to find life balance through gardening, creating fusion food and Sri Lankan dishes, spending time with my family, taking walks with my dog, travelling to see friends and family, meditation, and reading non-fictions.
+I try to find life balance through gardening, Hiking, creating fusion food and Sri Lankan dishes, spending time with my family, taking walks with my dog, travelling to see friends and family, meditation, and reading non-fictions.
 I see mathematics as an art that represents patterns, relationships and inter-connectedness, and an instrument that refines and elevates our thinking processes.
 I'm very grateful that I have the opportunity to make a positive impact towards the success of my students through my passion of teaching mathematics.,